In NSAR there are many skills you can develop within a multitude of roles, some of which are listed below.

-Search Technicians can undertake extra First Aid training to become a Team Medic.
+Search Technicians can undertake extra First Aid training to become a First Responder.
 They are responsible for administering First Aid to team members or the missing person on a callout.

 An experienced and confident Search Technician may do extra training and have further assessments in order to become a Team Leader.
 They take charge of a small team whilst on a search and are responsible for the safety of the team, ensuring the search is conducted effectively and supervising the team whilst on a callout.

-Search Technicians are responsibility for using team radios, updating Search Control of teams status, maintaining radio communications and voice procedure at all times.
+Search Technicians are responsible for using team radios, updating Search Control of teams status, maintaining radio communications and voice procedure at all times.

 The role of Search Planner works closely with the Police to plan scenarios, search areas and sectors for the teams to check whilst being based in the team Control Vehicle.
-Good organisational skills, logical thinking and an excellent understanding of missing person behavior is essential.
-Most Search Planners have several years experience as a Search Technician before moving into the role.
+Good organisational skills, logical thinking and an excellent understanding of missing person behaviour are essential.
+Most Search Planners have several years of experience as a Search Technician before moving into the role.